angga-22/angga-22/README.md

-# 👋 Hey, I'm Angga
+# Hey, I'm Angga 👋

-**Identity & Platform Engineer** — I build secure, passwordless identity platforms: Keycloak, Verifiable Credentials, WebAuthn, and applied cryptography.
-Growing into cloud-native and DevOps.

-*Deep in identity & security, broad across the stack — open to interesting problems across software engineering.*
+  I work on identity stuff — mostly passwordless auth with Keycloak, Verifiable Credentials, and WebAuthn, plus the crypto underneath it all.
+  These days I'm also getting my hands dirty with Kubernetes and DevOps.

-## What I'm up to
+## What I'm working on

-- Developing and maintaining a **self-hosted Keycloak identity platform** that other apps authenticate against — passwordless, Verifiable-Credential login
+- A self-hosted Keycloak identity platform that other apps log in through.
+  No passwords — it uses Verifiable Credentials instead.
-- Building the core behind it: a custom **Keycloak authentication plugin (Java SPI)**, **W3C Verifiable Credentials** libraries, **WebAuthn/FIDO2**, and a **hybrid post-quantum** crypto path
+- The guts of it: a custom Keycloak auth plugin (Java SPI), W3C Verifiable Credentials libraries, WebAuthn/FIDO2, and a hybrid post-quantum crypto path
-- Growing into **cloud-native / DevOps** via the Apple Institute for DevOps — Kubernetes, GitOps, CI/CD
+- Learning Kubernetes, GitOps, and CI/CD at the Apple Institute for DevOps

-- Big on clean architecture, type safety, and secure-by-design systems
+I'm a bit obsessive about clean architecture and type safety.
+If it's not secure by design, it bugs me.

 ## Tech

-**Identity, security & cryptography** — Keycloak (custom SPI plugins & theming) · W3C Verifiable Credentials / Presentations · DIDs · WebAuthn / FIDO2 · WalletConnect · Post-Quantum Crypto (NIST lattice — Dilithium/Kyber) · OIDC · PKI · JWT · PASETO · SSL/TLS
+  **Identity & crypto:** Keycloak (custom SPI plugins and theming), Verifiable Credentials, DIDs, WebAuthn/FIDO2, WalletConnect, post-quantum crypto (Dilithium, Kyber), OIDC, PKI, JWT, PASETO, TLS

-**Languages** — Fluent: TypeScript/JavaScript, Python, Java · Proficient: Go, Swift · Familiar: Rust, C++
+  **Languages:** TypeScript/JavaScript, Python, and Java daily.
+Go and Swift when needed.
+Enough Rust and C++ to be dangerous.

-**Backend & services** — FastAPI · NestJS · NodeJS · Django · REST · gRPC · GraphQL · event-driven · RabbitMQ / Kafka · Prisma / Sequelize / Gorm
+  **Backend:** FastAPI, NestJS, Node.js, Django, REST, gRPC, GraphQL, RabbitMQ, Kafka

-**Infrastructure & cloud** *(growing)* — AWS (EC2, VPC, IAM (Role & Policy), CloudFront, S3 Bucket, Secrets Manager, ECR, EKS, Fargate, Lambda) · Docker · CI/CD · Kubernetes · ArgoCD · Helm · Terraform · Ansible
+  **Infra & cloud:** AWS (EC2, VPC, IAM, CloudFront, S3, Secrets Manager, ECR, EKS, Fargate, Lambda), Docker, Kubernetes, ArgoCD, Helm, Terraform, Ansible

-**Observability** — Grafana (Grafana Alloy, Loki, Prometheus, Mimir, Tempo) · Sentry
+  **Observability:** Grafana stack (Alloy, Loki, Prometheus, Mimir, Tempo), Sentry

-**Data** — PostgreSQL · MySQL · MongoDB · Redis

-📨 DM me to talk identity, security, platforms, or any other software engineering topics. anggasp.unib@gmail.com
+  **Data:** PostgreSQL, MySQL, MongoDB, Redis

+## Say hi

+Always up for a chat about identity, security, or whatever you're building: anggasp.unib@gmail.com